Hampshire Shakespeare Company and Williston Summer Theatre workshops

 Carissa Dagenais is a drama therapist with her MA in Drama Therapy from NYU Steinhardt School of Culture, Education, and Human Development and BA in Theater from Smith College.
 She also attended Bard College at Simon’s Rock, the American Musical and Dramatic Academy in NYC, and Holyoke Community College.
 Carissa is a native of the Pioneer Valley who proudly attended the Pioneer Valley Performing Arts High School in South Hadley.
 She has been working with children for over ten years – as a nanny, tutor, teaching artist, and performer.
 Companies she has worked with as an actor include Serious Play Theatre Ensemble, PaintBox Theatre, and Eggtooth Productions.
 She is also a big sister to five wonderful brothers – Alex, Matthew, Jared, Ashton, and Adrien.

-In NYC Carissa has been working in public schools for three years as a teaching artist with The Town Hall.
+While living in NYC Carissa worked in public schools for three years as a teaching artist with The Town Hall.
 During her graduate studies she worked as a drama therapist in hospitals, private schools, and with non profit organizations.
 Carissa recently worked as a civilian with Irondale Ensemble Project on their “To Protect, Serve, and Understand” programming with the NYPD.
-She also works with Embodied Minds: Public Speaking Consultants, LLC as a drama therapist running groups for children with special needs, and as a crisis counselor in a respite facility in Manhattan.
+She also worked with Embodied Minds: Public Speaking Consultants, LLC as a drama therapist running groups for children with special needs, and as a crisis counselor in a respite facility in Manhattan.

-Carissa is excited to return to the valley for the four weeks of workshops, particularly for the second summer of the “Social and Emotional Growth Through Theater”.
-She and Hampshire Shakespeare Company piloted this program last year with the help of the Emily List Fund.
+Carissa is excited to have returned to the valley where she is working as an Outpatient Therapist and Clinician in a therapeutic afterschool program for kids.
+She is very excited for two weeks of the “Social and Emotional Growth Through Theater” programming this summer.
+She and Hampshire Shakespeare Company piloted this program two years ago with the help of the Emily List Fund.
 Carissa believes that along with fostering creative expression theater can build confidence, emotional intelligence, and empathy in all who participate.

 Andrew Roberts earned his B.A. in Speech and Theatre from St. Lawrence University in 1992.
 That summer, in his professional acting debut in West Side Story at the New London Barn Playhouse (opposite Taye Diggs), he garnered such rave reviews as, “Andrew Roberts as Indio” and “Seat cushions available.”